 Shyamalan has not lost his touch with child actors with whom his early films were brimming – Izzie Coffey does an enchanting turn as a 5-year old Casey in a series of flashbacks.
 With each viewing it also becomes clearer the thematic depth with which McAvoy’s various personas are written.
 The film provides an emotionally deep understanding of why psychological survival mechanisms arise in people suffering abuse, and even though the film is using many familiar tropes from psychological thrillers, the end result feels highly original.

 One also appreciates the meticulousness and craftsmanship of the visual storytelling.
-The stylised and highly self-aware formal language, including a strong tendency for very long takes, that so marked Shyamalan’s films of his golden age from 1999 to 2004 has disappeared.
+Nevertheless, the stylised and highly self-aware formal language, including a strong tendency for very long takes, that so marked Shyamalan’s films of his golden age from 1999 to 2004 has disappeared.
 Due to budgetary restraints, a desire to play it safe(r) to get back on his commercial footing, or simply a new interest in more event-filled plots?

 His early films were mood pieces, with a very slow pace and astoundingly little action, and their “luxurious” approach would probably not have suited his faster-paced and more action-packed last two films.
-The more immersive and POV-shot-oriented traditional method works efficiently here, but one suspects that these films might turn out to be less rich than the earlier ones.
+The more immersive and POV-shot-oriented traditional method works efficiently here, but one suspects that these films might turn out to be less rich than the early ones.
 After all, a whole layer of potential meaning has evaporated, and one fondly remembers the “good old days” when unusual visual solutions could bring an endlessly fascinating feeling of enigma to each scene.

 But within the new reality of more straightforward storytelling, the fluidity and precision are highly admirable.
 The camera movements of point-of-view shots are always seamlessly integrated with the movement of the character doing the looking.
 The film’s second scene, where Casey and two other girls are kidnapped by Kevin who is hijacking their car in broad daylight, is an outstanding example of Shyamalan’s ultra-precise ability to cautiously portion out just enough information to create a feeling of almost inexplicable underlying dread.